 Typically, when a bettor plans to wager on the number of points scored, there are many variables to consider, especially with OVER/UNDER football bets.

-Offensive and defensive trends for a given team need to be considered along with injuries, the history of games between the teams, consensus, standings, team reports and the environment.
 Rain, snow and heat will impact the number of points scored in an outdoor football stadium, whereas it makes no difference what the temperature is outside when you’re betting on basketball.
 The sky could fall on the Staples Center and it wouldn’t affect the game.
 But if the sky fell on the Superdome, it’s safe to say that the game would stop.

-The betting line for both the OVER and UNDER is typically at -110 or -105 but can be shifted by betting sites to smaller or greater odds depending on certain factors.
+The betting line for both the OVER and UNDER are typically at -110 or -105 but can be shifted by betting sites to smaller or greater odds depending on certain factors.
 It’s up to you to weigh those elements and decide if they can impact the game.